On This Page

 How has the Plaza Program affected parking?

 In some cases a new plaza has a very limited effect on parking.
-DOT relies on community stakeholders to determine how best to use the streets and can support feasible requests.
-All plazas go through a review process requiring DOT to evaluate parking impacts and potentially identifying new spaces.
+NYC DOT relies on community stakeholders to determine how best to use the streets and can support feasible requests.
+All plazas go through a review process requiring NYC DOT to evaluate parking impacts and potentially identifying new spaces.

 Does reclaiming streets for plazas cause traffic congestion?